vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. Select **Go to resource**.

-    You should see the Overview pane for your ADT resource, which includes a body section titled **Get started with Azure Digital Twins**.
+    You should see the Overview pane for your Azure Digital Twins resource, which includes a body section titled **Get started with Azure Digital Twins**.

 #### Task 2 - Save the connection data to a reference file